Skip to content

 • Spawn agents (profile in spawn spec): Sub-agents can use any profile for delegated tasks

 If you already run LiteLLM for cost tracking / fallback chains / per-team quotas, point lynox at its proxy port.
-Direct OpenAI-compatible (section above) is the recommended path for new installs — LiteLLM only earns its keep when you need its policy / multi-provider routing features.

 {